DavideBruni/AMAQA/README.md

 ## Repository Structure
 - `data/` - Contains the full dataset, split into 10 `.ndjson` files.
 - `AMAQA_QA.csv` - A CSV file containing Question-Answer pairs.
+- `prompts.txt` - A txt file containg the prompts used for the topic extraction tasks and the QA creation process

+### Warning:
+> ⚠️ Within the prompts used, there are potentially offensive and defamatory terms, as well as information that may not be accurate.
+It was necessary to include such terms and phrases to ensure the LLMs generated outputs containing toxic content and/or statements not necessarily grounded in truth, but based on data collected from Telegram.

 ## Data Structure
 Each `.ndjson` file contains multiple entries in the following format: